sasilver75/obsidian/Courses/CS685 Advanced NLP @ Amherst (2024)/CS685 Lecture 15.md

 Question: Why are all boats white?

-A common way to evaluate this task is [[ROGUE]], the recall-based version of [[BLEU]] -- but this is a ==completely terrible metric of this task== - you can imagine several ways of gaming this to maximize your ROGUE score.
+A common way to evaluate this task is [[ROUGE]], the recall-based version of [[BLEU]] -- but this is a ==completely terrible metric of this task== - you can imagine several ways of gaming this to maximize your ROUGE score.
 - A simple baseline is to take the question and copy is 20 times.

 ![[Pasted image 20240604163450.png|400]]

-It turns out that, in terms of ROGUE, this is better than many answers, and almost as good as human answers!
+It turns out that, in terms of ROUGE, this is better than many answers, and almost as good as human answers!

 Can we use Neural models that are directly trained/finetuned on human judgements?